DrTimothyAldenDavis/SuiteSparse/README.md

   If `ON`, OpenMP is used if it is available.
 Default: `OFF`.

-  UMFPACK, CHOLMOD, SPQR, and GraphBLAS will be slow if OpenMP is not used.
+  GraphBLAS, LAGraph, and ParU will be slow if OpenMP is not used.
+  Other packages (UMFPACK, CHOLMOD, SPQR) may use OpenMP in the BLAS/LAPACK, which is essential for performance.

   Note that BLAS and LAPACK may still use OpenMP internally; if you wish to disable OpenMP in an entire application, select a single-threaded BLAS/LAPACK.

-  WARNING: GraphBLAS may not be thread-safe if built without OpenMP (see the User Guide for details).
+  WARNING: GraphBLAS may not be thread-safe if built without OpenMP or pthreads (see the User Guide for details).

+* `SUITESPARSE_CONFIG_USE_OPENMP`:

+  If `ON`, `SuiteSparse_config` uses OpenMP is used if it is available.
+  Default: `SUITESPARSE_USE_OPENMP`.
+  It is not essential and only used to let `SuiteSparse_time` call `omp_get_wtime`.

 * `CHOLMOD_USE_OPENMP`:

   If `ON`, OpenMP is used in CHOLMOD if it is available.
-Default:
-  `SUITESPARSE_USE_OPENMP`.
+  Default: `SUITESPARSE_USE_OPENMP`.

 * `GRAPHBLAS_USE_OPENMP`:

   If `ON`, OpenMP is used in GraphBLAS if it is available.
-Default:
-  `SUITESPARSE_USE_OPENMP`.
+  Default: `SUITESPARSE_USE_OPENMP`.

 * `LAGRAPH_USE_OPENMP`:

   If `ON`, OpenMP is used in LAGraph if it is available.
-Default:
-  `SUITESPARSE_USE_OPENMP`.
+  Default: `SUITESPARSE_USE_OPENMP`.

 * `PARU_USE_OPENMP`:

   If `ON`, OpenMP is used in ParU if it is available.
-Default:
-  `SUITESPARSE_USE_OPENMP`.
+  Default: `SUITESPARSE_USE_OPENMP`.

 * `SUITESPARSE_DEMOS`: